 The design phase is where your website is mocked-up in color, graphics, and typography.
 Determining what your actual website will look like is the goal of this step.
 Multiple pages will be designed to show the flow of information and any special features such as slideshows or image galleries.

 Development is the phase in which the site is actually built.
 The wireframe will be turned into an actual site architecture, and it will be skinned with the approved mock-up design.
 There may be several stages to the development process, including cross-platform and cross-browser testing.
 This is the step where you will want to remain hands-off until a “final” site is presented for approval.

 Until your site launches for the world to see, your site is in “beta.”
 This means the site is undergoing testing of all its functionality and any final design tweaks.
 There may be several rounds of beta testing to ensure the site functions properly, so be patient and don’t panic if it doesn’t all go right the first time.
 It’s better to find out now that there are issues than after the site goes live.

 The final part of the process is where payment is made and the contract is signed to indicate the job was completed.

-The corecubed home care marketing experts strive to make the website design and development process run smoothly right from the planning phase.
+The corecubed team strives to provide clients with the home health care marketing tools they need and to make the website design and development process run smoothly right from the planning phase.
 We can help you plan your content marketing strategy and we work closely with exceptional web development partners who create award-winning websites.
 Give us a shout and let us show you what we can do for your website.